holographicSol/SatIO/README.md

       Port Controller: Port controller to turn pins high/low according to instructions received from master.

       UI: Allows programming matrix switch logic and tuning for individual use cases.
-Emphasis to importancec, clarity, consistency.
+Emphasis to importance, clarity, consistency.

       Summary: Over one quintillion possible combinations of stackable logic accross 20 switches for a general purpose